Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Problem formalization: ranked bandits in metric spaces

-\xhdr{Click probability.} The \emph{pointwise mean} of $\P$ is a function $\mu:X\to [0,1]$ such that $\mu(x) \triangleq \E_{\pi\sim \P}[\pi(x)]$.
-Thus, $\mu(x)$ is the click probability for document $x$ if it appears in the top slot.
 Each slot $i>1$ is examined by the user only in the event that all documents in the higher slots are not clicked, so the relevant click probabilities for this slot are conditional on this event.
 Formally, fix a subset of documents $S\subset X$ and let $Z_S \triangleq \{ \pi(\cdot) = 0 \text{ on $S$} \} $ be the event that all documents in $S$ are not relevant to the user.
 Let $(\P|Z_S)$ be the distribution of users obtained by conditioning $\P$ on this event, and let $\mu(\cdot\,|Z_S)$ be its pointwise mean.
+Then $\mu(x\,|Z_S)$ is the click probability for document $x$ if $S$ is the set of documents shown above $x$ in the same round.